MicrosoftDocs/power-platform/power-virtual-agents/data-location.md

     - [Microsoft Teams documentation](publication-add-bot-to-microsoft-teams.md)

   - [Dynamics 365 Customer Service Insights Topic suggestion](advanced-create-topics-from-csi.md), Topic suggestions from Customer Service Insights are automated into Microsoft Copilot Studio with a single click.
-Data might go to a bot in a different geographic region than the workspace region in Customer Service Insights.
+Data might go to a copilot in a different geographic region than the workspace region in Customer Service Insights.

 # [Teams](#tab/teams)